ByteDance Ltd. Logo

 Remote Work Support

-Remote work support is evolving.
-Many teams operate in a hybrid model, with flexibility for remote days balanced by in-person collaboration for planning and launches.
-The company provides tools for distributed work and encourages asynchronous communication.
-Some roles allow full remote work, but this depends on team needs and local policies.
+Most teams operate on a hybrid model — some remote flexibility, with in-person time for planning and launches.
+The company has the tools for distributed work and encourages async communication.
+Full remote is possible for some roles, but it depends on the team and local policy.

 Average Working Hours

-Average working hours depend on functions: typical weeks are 40–50 hours, with spikes to 60+ hours during product launches or major incidents.
-The work tends to be deadline-driven, so expect occasional late nights and weekend efforts around big milestones.
+Typical weeks run 40–50 hours, with spikes to 60+ around product launches or major incidents.
+The work is deadline-driven, so late nights and occasional weekend pushes around big milestones are part of the reality.

 Attrition Rate & Layoff History

-Attrition is moderate and fluctuates by region and function.
-The company has experienced rounds of restructuring in step with broader industry cycles, which has led to layoffs at times.
-Voluntary turnover is higher in highly competitive markets where alternatives are plentiful.
-Prospective employees should consider both the growth opportunities and the potential for organizational change.
+Attrition is moderate and shifts by region and function.
+The company has gone through restructuring rounds in line with broader industry cycles, and those have included layoffs.
+Voluntary turnover runs higher in competitive markets where other options are easy to find.
+The growth opportunities are real, but so is the potential for organizational change.

 Overall Company Rating